ACCESS Research Framework

 -

-This area examines the structural foundations of human communities and the governance systems that support them.
-It focuses on the stability and longevity of social frameworks, exploring how institutions can adapt to modern pressures while maintaining social cohesion, equity, and the delivery of essential public functions.
+This area examines the structural foundations of communities and the governance systems that support them.
+It focuses on the stability and longevity of social frameworks, exploring how institutions adapt to modern pressures while maintaining social cohesion, equity, and the delivery of essential public functions.

 -